/* Rambling Owl addition to remove page titles from blogs */

 Fort Augustus; a bustling place.

 Our accommodation for the night looked emphatically Scottish, built solidly out of grey granite in a mock Gothic style, but it was run by a nice couple from Birmingham.
 She picked up on our accents immediately and wanted to know which part of Brum we all lived in.
-In fact I was the only Brummie in the group who still lived in the city, something I was not particularly proud of as I had always vowed to get away from the place as soon as I could, but something had always kept me rooted to the place – mostly my lack of ambition.
+In fact I was the only Brummie in the group who still lived in the city.

 We couldn’t actually get into our rooms until after lunch so we dumped our gear and wandered back down to Fort Augustus and, almost inevitably, into a pub.
 We sat near the canal lock with our beers, watching the boats vie for space in the long and complicated logistical dance that boat people seem to understand so well when going through locks but which looks like barely controlled chaos to my untrained eye.
 There was a large fishing boat, a scallop dredger according to Bod, with a five man crew.
 It was easily the biggest vessel going through the lock and the crew basically bossed all the other little boats about and threw ropes at their owners with grunted instructions.